Duality results for Iterated Function Systems with a general family of branches: Duality results

-This normalization is very related with the variational principle given in Theorem \ref{varprin}.
-Different ways of make the normalization imply in different duality results for the variational principles.
-Below we show some examples concerning this fact.
-Actually we can replace the equality in the normalization above for an inequality.
+This normalization is closely related to the variational principle given in Theorem \ref{varprin}.
+Different normalizations imply different duality results for the variational principles.
+In what follows, we show some examples concerning this fact.
+Actually, we can replace the equality in the above normalization by an inequality.